-- Professor Jason Lowe is Priestley International Centre for Climate Chair, the Head of Climate Services and Deputy Director at the Met Office Hadley Centre.
+- Professor Jason Lowe is the Priestley Centre for Climate Futures Chair, the Head of Climate Services and Deputy Director at the Met Office Hadley Centre.

 - Professor Simon Vosper is a Visiting Professor of Atmospheric Dynamics.
 He is the Executive Director of Meteorological Science at the Met Office, leading the Science programme and strategy.

 - Professor Sean Milton is a Visiting Professor of Seamless Model Development.
 He is Associate Director of Foundation Science at the Met Office.

 - Professor Cath Senior is a Visiting Professor of Climate Science.
 She is a Principal Fellow: Path-to-High-Resolution, at the Met Office

 The Partnership is supported by the University of Leeds Met Office Strategic (LUMOS) Research Group which has a number of shared posts.
 LUMOS provides capability for end-to-end research into the development and use of atmospheric and climate science for socio-economic impact, with a focus on Met Office model.

 LUMOS is made up of the following staff: